-Prepare your drive
+Prepare your external drive

 You can store your library on an external storage device, such as a USB or Thunderbolt drive formatted as APFS or Mac OS Extended (Journaled).
 However, you can't move your library to a disk that's used for Time Machine backups.
-Find out how to check the format of your external storage device.

 To prevent data loss, Apple doesn't recommend storing photo libraries on external storage devices like SD cards and USB flash drives, or drives that are shared on a network.